Blogs

 The Role of Data Pipelines in the EDW

-A lot of effort goes into unlocking the true power of your data warehouse.
-You can build reliable, flexible, low-latency ETL pipelines using a metadata-driven ETL approach.
+A lot of effort goes into ensuring your data warehouse keeps performing optimally.
+One strategy involves building reliable, flexible, low-latency ETL pipelines using a metadata-driven ETL approach.

 A data warehouse is populated using data pipelines.
 They transport raw data from disparate sources to a centralized data warehouse for reporting and analytics.
 Along the way, the data is transformed and optimized.